 Below are current copies of Appendices A and B of AC10, and the ICC-ES Qualifying Inspection Report (Form Q-21).
 During the product evaluation process, Appendices A and B must be filled out by the report applicant and submitted to ICC-ES, to provide essential information on the quality system under which the product is manufactured.
 The Q-21 report is completed during the factory inspection, by a representative of either ICC-ES or a third-party, accredited inspection agency.
 Copies of the Q-21 are left with the manufacturer and forwarded to the ICC-ES technical staff for follow-up.

-Right click here (for better viewing, save as a Word file) to download the Qualifying Inspection Report (Form Q-21).
+Right click here (for better viewing, save as a Word file) to download Form Q-21.

-Click here to download Quality Control Inspection Summary Form
+Click here to download the Quality Control Inspection Summary Form.

 During all inspections related to ICC-ES evaluation reports, the inspector will: